-M.Sc. in Water Resources Management (Course work - SLQF Level 9)
+Master of Water Resources Management Degree Programme (SLQF Level 9)

-M.Sc. in Water Resources Management (Course work and Research - SLQF Level 10)
+Master of Science (M.Sc.) in Water Resources Management Degree Programme (SLQF Level 10)

 1. INTRODUCTION

 Water management traditionally has focused on manipulating the world's vast freshwater resources to meet the needs of humans.
 Constraints such as increased development costs and increasing concern for the environment have forced water managers to consider alternative approaches.
 Although water is a renewable resource, worldwide demand for water increases exponentially while quality and quantity of fresh water in many regions is deteriorating fast.
 Water engineers, managers and sector relevant professionals therefore, require a much broader understanding of water issues than previously.
 The purpose of this postgraduate program in water resources assessment evaluation, development and management is to provide engineers and scientists with expert, up-to-date knowledge in the fields of: